Dieshen/RONN/.memory_bank/README.md

 Detailed breakdown of all workspace crates, their purposes, key components, and dependencies.

 ### implementation_status.md
-Current implementation status, completed work, and prioritized roadmap for future development.
+Current implementation status (✅ 116+ tests passing), completed work, and prioritized roadmap.

 ### critical_files.md
-Quick reference for important file locations across the codebase with line number references.
+Quick reference for important file locations across the codebase with line number references. **Updated with brain-inspired crate locations.**

 ### technical_decisions.md
 Design rationale and tradeoff analysis for major technical decisions in the project.